cs3org/OCM-API/IETF-RFC.md

 * REQUIRED shareWith (string)
           OCM Address of the user, group or federation the provider wants to share the Resource with.
-This is known in advance.
-Please note that the consumer service endpoint is known in advance as well, so this is no part of the request body.
+This MUST be known in advance, either via a previous Invitation or through other means.
         Example: "51dc30ddc473d43a6011e9ebba6ca770@geant.org"
 * REQUIRED name (string)
        Name of the Resource (file or folder).